THE CANADIAN CHAMBER CHOIR SERIES

 music for accomplished choirs

-Noted choral specialist, Dr. Julia Davids, is the co-editor and curator for this special Canadian choral series: “Welcome to our collection of choral music which offers a worthwhile challenge to fine mixed choirs.
+Noted choral specialists, Dr. Julia Davids and Dr. Joel Tranquila, are co-editors and curators for this special Canadian choral series: “Welcome to our collection of choral music which offers a worthwhile challenge to fine mixed choirs.
 My own choirs have delighted audiences with this music.
 Please click on the audio links below.
 You can listen to quality recordings as you read through the scores.”
-J.D.
+J.D. and J.T.

 And Einstein Said